voxel51/fiftyone/docs/source/integrations/qdrant.rst

 ----------------------------

 You can edit a Qdrant collection by adding or removing samples and patches from the collection.
-This can be done using the `add_to_index()` and `remove_from_index()` methods.
+This can be done using the :meth:`add_to_index() fiftyone.brain.internal.core.qdrant.QdrantSimilarityIndex.add_to_index` and
+:meth:`remove_from_index() fiftyone.brain.internal.core.qdrant.QdrantSimilarityIndex.remove_from_index`
+methods.
 These methods can come in handy if you want to add or remove samples or object patches from your dataset, and then update the Qdrant index to reflect these changes.

 .. code:: python
     :linenos: